 Adults can become facilitators of this 10-session program for $400 a person and training includes a 3-year certification.

 NOTE: If you are taking the N-O-T Youth Tobacco Cessation facilitator training course, INDEPTH will automatically be included.

-Once the training programs and assessment are completed, your school will be recognized as an American Lung Association Vape-Free School.
-You'll also have access to the Vape-Free Schools Toolkit which includes ways to share your accomplishments with students and parents, staff and community members.
+Once the training program(s) are completed, your school will be recognized as an American Lung Association Vape-Free School.
+You'll also have access to the Vape-Free Schools Toolkit which includes important policy guidance and ways to share your accomplishments with students and parents, staff and community members.